 The length of the extension pole is easily adjusted with a twist mechanism.
 Used at its shortest length, this turns it into a chainsaw that can cut up the felled branches into smaller lengths for firewood.

-This is a top-rated, practical pole-saw which won’t break the bank!
+Overall, this model from Black+Decker is a top-rated, practical pole saw which won’t break the bank!
 It will give years of sterling service if properly maintained.

 This Sun Joe corded electric pole-saw is a high-quality tool which has the added advantage that it can be disconnected from its extension pole and used as a regular, hand-held electric chainsaw.